 Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.2 Timothy 2:15 ESV

-Here we have the end goal when it comes to our ability to study the Bible: an accurate handler of the Bible.
+Then there is the end goal when it comes to our ability to study the Bible: an accurate handler of the Bible.
 This means that we ought to be able to open the Bible, read it, study it, figure out what it means (interpret), and walk forward in worship of the God who wrote it (apply it).
 There is a biblical expectation that all who come to Christ also become accurate handlers.
 All Christians eventually should be able to eat the meat.

 For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
 You need milk, not solid food, for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.Hebrews 5:12–13 ESV